Skip to main content

 History

-The J Lester Eshleman (JLE) workshop has been convened under the auspices of COSECSA / ASEA and generously supported by BAUS Urolink, ANANSE Foundation Holland, the Global Philanthropic Committee (of the SIU, EAU & AUA), Olympus Surgical Technologies and The Oak Foundation.
-These workshops have seen significant developments in trainee participation, with audit, case presentation and operative assistance being of great benefit to their future careers, whilst preparing them for the COSECSA FCS exams which usually follow 1-2 weeks after the workshop.
+This workshop has been convened under the auspices of COSECSA / ASEA and generously supported by BAUS Urolink, ANANSE Foundation Holland, the Global Philanthropic Committee (of the SIU, EAU & AUA), Olympus Surgical Technologies and The Oak Foundation.
+These worshops have seen significant developments in Trainee participation, with audit, case presentation and operative assistance being of great benefit to their future careers, whilst preparing them for the COSECSA FCS exams.

 Local objectives